markgandolfo/dotfiles/README.md

 The initialization script:

-1. Creates symbolic links from the configuration directories to their appropriate locations in `~/.config/` exceot for /home_dir/ which symlinks all files to the home directory
+1. Creates symbolic links from the configuration directories to their appropriate locations in `~/.config/` except for /home_dir/ which symlinks all files to the home directory, and the `/script` directory which is used for manually run scripts
 2. Adds a source line to your `.zshrc` file to load additional zsh configurations
 3. Preserves any existing configurations by showing warnings instead of overwriting